Valve transmitters: How it works

-Ianode = {K1.(Egrid-N1)} + {K2.(Egrid²-N2)} + {K3.(Egrid³-N3)} etc.

 For a tetrode the equation will be:

-Ianode = {K1grid1.(Egrid1-N1grid1)} + {K2grid1.(Egrid1²-N2grid1)} + {K3grid1.(Egrid1³-N3grid1)} etc. + {K1grid2.(Egrid2-N1grid2)} + {K2grid2.(Egrid2²-N2grid2)} + {K3grid2.(Egrid2³-N3grid2)} ... etc.

-Note that the K constants for the second grid are smaller than those of the first grid because the second grid is further away from the cathode.
+Note that because the second grid is further away from the cathode, the values of the constants K, for the second grid will be smaller than those for the first grid.

 As the second grid (screen grid) in a tetrode is maintained at a constant potential the equation for the tetrode can be reduced back to that of the triode as long as the screen grid is kept at the same potential.

 In short the anode current is controlled by the electrical potential (voltage) of the first grid.
 A DC bias is applied to the valve to ensure that the part of the transfer equation which is most suitable to the required application is used.

 The input signal is able to perturb (change) the potential of the grid, and this in turn will change the anode current.
 Another term for the anode in a valve is the plate so hence on many designs the anode current is named the plate current.

 In the RF designs shown on this page between the anode and the high voltage supply (known by convention as B+) is a tuned circuit.
 This tuned circuit has been brought to resonance, and in a class A design can be thought of as a resistance.
 This is because a resistive load is coupled to the tuned circuit.
 In audio amplifiers the resistive load (loudspeaker) is coupled via a transformer to the amplifier.
 In short the load formed by the loudspeaker driven via the transformer can be thought of as a resistor wired between the valves anode and B+.

 As the current flowing through the anode connection is controlled by the grid, then the current flowing through the load is also controlled by the grid.

 One of the disadvantages of a tuned grid compared to other RF designs is the neutralization is required.